My name is Scott Grant and I am thrilled you have found my site and want to learn more about me and my qualifications.

-Professionally, I work for a regional medical equipment company in as a Rehab Technology Supplier.
-This is a job many people don’t know even exists!
-But it means that I work with seniors and the disabled to provide specialty wheelchairs, mobility products
+Previously, I worked for a regional durable medical equipment company as an Assistive Technology Professional.
+What does that mean?
+It means that I work with seniors and the disabled to provide specialty wheelchairs, mobility products

-To carry out these duties, I am a RESNA-certified Assistive Technology Professional (ATP).
+To carry out these duties, I am a Assistive Technology Professional (ATP) certified by the Rehabilitation and Engineering Society of North America.
 This is a highly specialized certification that allows me to provide power and custom manual wheelchairs for patients with mobility problems and severe disabilities such as cerebral palsy, multiple sclerosis, and ALS.
 Achieving this certification takes years of education and hands-on training working with seniors and the disabled.
 You can verify my credentials here.

-I also am a Certified Rehab Technology Supplier (CRTS®).
+I also am a Certified Rehab Technology Supplier (CRTS®) certified by the National Registration of Rehab Technology Suppliers.
 This special designation is held by a select group of wheelchair providers who specialize in complex patients and solutions.
 You can verify this credential here.